 When customers were further away, travel time was much longer.
 Overnight stays were required.
 It was necessary to have a three- or four-day training session.
-Returning to do a one day touch up training refresher was not practical.
-Staff were unavailable to see other customers.
+Returning to do a one-day touch-up training refresher was not practical.
+Staff was unavailable to see other customers.
 Scheduling became more difficult.
-The customer staff were even less likely to do work between visits.
+The customer staff was even less likely to do work between visits.
 Who wants to work on “assignments” when they know they’re going to be tied up for an entire week next month.

 Why the Traditional Dynamics 365 Implementation was Terribly Inefficient

 The cost of a service is very much related to how efficient and risky it is.
-One or the other party needs to pay for the inherent risk in any service.
-A traditional Microsoft Dynamics implementation is extremely inefficient, and very risky.
+One of the other parties needs to pay for the inherent risk in any service.
+A traditional Microsoft Dynamics implementation is extremely inefficient and very risky.